The Academic Access Program Includes:

 - Academic coaching to articulate and work through social problems related to learning challenges and to develop executive functioning skills.

 - Students in the Academic Access Program are also eligible for basic accommodations, please see Eligible Accommodations.

-- A diagnosis of dyslexia or primary learning disability, or AD/HD.
+- A diagnosis of dyslexia, primary learning disability, or AD/HD.

 - Intellectual potential within the average to superior range.

-- A record which predicts a serious commitment in attitude and work habits to meeting the Program and college academic requirements.
+- A record that predicts a serious commitment in attitude and work habits to meeting the Program and college academic requirements.